Skip to main content

 Methods of assessment: Every Form 4 student will complete a common test and or an examination at the end of every unit of work.
 In addition, individual teachers carry out book checks and tests for their classes.
 Examinations have Geography and History papers, employing questions that are designed to develop Pre-Q skills to support learning in Form 5.

 Special equipment/costs: Standard stationery equipment is required as well as booklets which are charged for.
+Students require a 2B8 workbook for their Geography course.

 Humanities – Form 5 (NCEA Level 1):